mapbiomas/brazil-pasture/products/vigor_condition_30m_MOD13Q1_EVI/collection_100/README.md

 * **Monthly Resolution:** Uses monthly data instead of bimonthly for better temporal precision.
 * **Median Aggregation (50th Percentile):** We use the **median** (instead of the 90th percentile used in earlier collections) to produce a more conservative and inter-annually consistent estimate of pasture health.

-## 🔬 Scientific Methodology

-The technical foundation of this pipeline follows the analytical approach presented by [Santos et al. (2022)](https://www.mdpi.com/2072-4292/14/4/1024) in the article *"Assessing the Wall-to-Wall Spatial and Qualitative Dynamics of the Brazilian Pasturelands 2010–2018"*.
-This study established a high-resolution workflow for mapping pasture vigor condition across the entire Brazilian territory.

 ## 📂 Repository Structure